opsgang/docker_aws_terraform/README.md

 **tags on master are built at shippable.com and available from dockerhub**

-* terraform-_terraform\_version_ e.g. terraform-0.9.4
+* terraform-*terraform_version* e.g. terraform-0.10.4
-    - for your own sake, this is the safest form to use.
+    - pull with specific terraform version preinstalled.

-* terraform-_terraform\_minor\_version_ e.g. terraform-0.10
+* terraform-*terraform_minor_version* e.g. terraform-0.10
     - will pull you the latest 0.10.x that we've built.

 * _github tag_ - reference versions for opsgang peeps.

 * _build timestamp_ - distinct for each image we've successfully pushed.
-    - Of no use to anyone else.
+    - Of no obvious use to anyone else.

-Newer versions will also include updated versions of alpine and tools.

 ## building